Kitulo National Park

 Kitulo National Park history goes back to 1870, when Fredrick Elton, an Explorer visited the area.
 In 1960’s a large area was taken by United Nations Food and Agriculture Organization for Wheat and Sheep Schemes.
-Since neither wheat nor sheep thrived in the area, in 1972 the area was turned to a dairy farm, which remains active to date.
+Since neither wheat nor sheep were in the area, in 1972 the area was turned into a dairy farm, which remains active to date.

-As a result of concerns from conservation bodies and various stakeholders, part of the farm, Livingstone and Nhumbe Forest Reserves were declared as Kitulo National Park on 16th of September 2005.
+As a result of concerns from conservation bodies and various stakeholders, part of the farm, Livingstone, and Nhumbe Forest Reserves were as Kitulo National Park.
+This was on the 16th of September 2005.

-The climate is influenced by altitude, Lake Nyasa and is largely temperate.
-The maximum daily temperature varies from 14.5°c to 18°c and minimum ambient temperature ranges from 7°c to 8°c between December and April, and can go as low as 0.5˚c during June to August ,during this period frost occurs.
+The climate is influenced by altitude, Lake Nyasa, and is largely temperate.
+The maximum daily temperature varies from 14.5°c to 18°c.
+The minimum ambient temperature ranges from 7°c to 8°c between December and April and can go as low as 0.5˚c during June to August.
+During this period frost occurs.
 The average annual rainfall is 1600mm ranging from 1500 – 1700mm.
 The rain season begins from October to May.

 How to get there

-The park can be accessed from Mbeya town, which is about 110 Km away via Chimala road and 70 Km via Isyonje road.
+You can access the park from Mbeya town, which is about 110 Km away via Chimala road.
+Also it is 70 Km via Isyonje road.
 It is about 90 Km from Songwe Airport.
 The park can only be reached by road.

 By Air: Through Songwe Airport; 90 kms via Isyonje and 125 via Chimala small town to Kitulo.